• Skip to primary navigation

 There are several muscles in the lower leg that cross the ankle joint to attach onto the foot.
 These muscles are larger and stronger than the muscles inside the foot.

-Anterior Pelvic Tilt
+Pelvic Tilt

 Anterior pelvic tilt posture is when the front of the pelvis tilts forward creating a large curve in the lower back.

-Anterior Pelvic Tilt Flat FeetThis posture is sometimes associated with changes in the angle of the joints in the hip, knee, and ankle.
+This posture is sometimes associated with changes in the angle of the joints in the hip, knee, and ankle.
 This change in alignment can place increased stress on the arch.

 Getting into Better Alignment

-In order to maintain a good arch shape, I found it was necessary to improve my overall posture.
-A big part of this was reducing anterior pelvic tilt.
-But bringing the whole system, from head to toe, into better alignment made a noticeable difference in arch height and stability.
+In addition to reducing pelvic tilt, bringing the whole system, from head to toe, into better alignment also made a noticeable difference in arch height and stability.

 • stand tall with ears over shoulders,